-Service manager Maria Losurdo said local women needed support now more than ever.
+Service manager Maria Losurdo said local women need support now more than ever.

-"It can be hard for women to know what to do when things start to spiral out of control," Ms Losurdo said.
+Ms Losurdo said it can be hard for women to know what to do when things start to spiral out of control but it was important that they understood it was okay to leave home during lockdown if they needed help.

-"For many women it may be the first time they have experienced these types of issues which can make it hard to understand what is happening or how to get help.
+"For many women it may be the first time they have experienced these types of issues which can make it hard to understand what is happening," she said.

-"And in many situations, it is hard for women to reach out for help because they do not have confidential space to themselves at home to make those types of calls, even if they knew who to call."
+"And in many situations, it is hard for women to reach out because they don't have a confidential space to themselves at home to make those types of calls, even if they knew who to call."

-The Women's Cottage encourages family, friends and neighbours to play an important role in supporting someone they are concerned about.
+The Women's Cottage encourages family, friends, and neighbours to play a role in supporting someone if they are concerned about them.

 "Believe women that talk about safety concerns and let women know you are concerned about them and offer to support them to get support," Ms Losurdo said.

 "Let them make phone calls from your own house or phone if that is needed.
 And let them know about services like The Women's Cottage that can help."